phpmentoring/resources-tools/vcs/git-tutorial.md

 	$ git pull upstream master

 This pulls in any changes from the original project repository's master branch.
 You can now be sure that you have the most up-to-date version of the code base and can begin work.
-Of course, you may find that you now have (conflicts to resolve)(http://www.kernel.org/pub/software/scm/git/docs/v1.7.3/user-manual.html#resolving-a-merge).
+Of course, you may find that you now have [conflicts to resolve](http://www.kernel.org/pub/software/scm/git/docs/v1.7.3/user-manual.html#resolving-a-merge).

 Working with your local git repository
 --------------------------------------